 - (A) Initiation of ADR.
-Although the referral of all contested domestic relations cases begin with the filing of such a case, initiation of ADR is the responsibility of the parties and should be implemented as follows: - (1) For each domestic relations case, the Petitioner must attach a Guide to ADR to the pleadings to be served upon the Respondent. - (2) The Petitioner should then forward to the ADR Program a copy of a completed DRIF, DRSF (if applicable), and a copy of the complaint within five (5) days after service upon Respondent. - (3) Likewise, the Respondent should forward his/her DRIF, DRSF (if applicable), and copy of the answer to the ADR Program within five (5) days after the answer is due or filed.
+Although the referral of all contested domestic relations cases begins with the filing of such a case, initiation of ADR is the responsibility of the parties and should be implemented as follows: - (1) For each domestic relations case, the Petitioner must attach a Guide to ADR to the pleadings to be served upon the Respondent. - (2) The Petitioner should then forward to the ADR Program a copy of a completed Domestic Relations Initiation Form (DRIF) within five (5) days after service upon Respondent. - (3) Likewise, the Respondent should forward a Domestic Relations Initiation Form (DRIF) to the ADR Program within five (5) days after the answer is due or filed.